|Restrictions:||Gustavus applicants only|

 It is precisely because of this diversity of peoples and overlay of political systems that Malaysia is such an interesting place in which to engage in deeply immersive learning about multicultural societies.
 Observing firsthand the workings of another country that is also quite multicultural but very differently structured is a very informative experience for astute visitors from the US.
 Moreover, Malaysia also presents us with an astonishing breadth of ecological and biological diversity.
 The combination of natural and human diversity that the nation boasts is the reason behind our “living diversity” focus.

-This is the 'flagship' Gustavus program in Malaysia, and it will be entering its third cycle in 2017-18.
-The program is operated in collaboration with Gustavus’ program partner in Malaysia, the Universiti Sains Malaysia, located in Penang.
+This is the 'flagship' Gustavus program in Malaysia, and it will be entering its third cycle in 2019-20.
+The program is operated in collaboration with Gustavus’ program partner in Malaysia, the Universiti Sains Malaysia (Science University of Malaysia), located in Penang.
 In the classrooms and site visits, students learn from a number of Malaysian and international scholars and experts.
 This program is most well-suited for Gusties who are very interested in Malaysia and one or more of these topic areas:

 - the diverse peoples and cultures of Malaysia